paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 **(c) Prevention**

-(1) **In general** — The Task Force shall establish and implement measures, within the program developed under subsection (a) of this section, to minimize the risk of introduction of aquatic nuisance species to waters of the United States, including—
+(1) **In general** — The Task Force shall establish and implement measures, within the program developed under subsection (a), to minimize the risk of introduction of aquatic nuisance species to waters of the United States, including—

   (A) identification of pathways by which aquatic organisms are introduced to waters of the United States;